M is for More

 I covered a number of Ms in "Mc is for Magic" and "M is for Mystery Writers (specifically Marsh)".
 Here are the rest . . .

 Mann, Thomas.
 Thomas Mann wrote Joseph and His Brothers and Joseph in Egypt, both of which I attempted to read when I was younger.
 I am a huge fan of the story of Joseph from the Old Testament in all its formats.
-I was introduced to the story as art when one of my brothers brought home a recording of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dream Coat.
+I was introduced to the story as art when one of my brothers brought home (or purchased) a recording of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dream Coat.
 This was back in the 70s, so I couldn't say which version it was.
 I don't think it was the original (performed in a boys' school), but it was pretty close.
-I was . . . enamored, is the only appropriate word.
+I was...enamored, is the only appropriate word.
 I memorized all the songs and sang them (probably tonelessly--these days I only sing in the shower or car) constantly as I wandered about the house.
 I have since experienced several live versions of the musical (including an excellent local stage company's production) plus multiple movie versions, musical and otherwise.
 I quite like the New Media Bible/Genesis Project version, which is unfortunately, difficult to get these days.

 One of the best stories ever told!